Intro: International Workers’ Day History

 “In my childhood I was told that I would probably have a physical disability [referring to his chronic back pain].
 They said, ‘when you’re old you’ll be a cripple’.
 Knowing that made me feel a bit of a victim and an outsider.
 I found myself looking for other people who got banished.”– Ray Davies

 The Kinks went on to be a big success, but when you’re a successful rock band, it’s not in your best interest to get (too) political.
 As time went on, Ray found himself and wrote the songs he wanted to write, and those included political songs.
 You can hear bits of it early on with “Things Are Getting Better” having a little working class perspective, “A Well Respected Man” and “Mr Pleasant” satirising rich people, and “Dedicated Follower of Fashion” being a critique of consumerism, and it’s not his last one.
-Two songs, “Dead End Street” and “Sunny Afternoon” are very political and all about class, written from two different perspectives: the unemployed working class person who wants a hand up so they can live a good life and talks about the ugly realities of poverty, and the wealthy man who laments his money being taken from the taxman, but keep in mind Ray doesn’t want you sympathising for him so he makes the character a drunk asshole who is cruel to his wife.
+Two songs, “Dead End Street” and “Sunny Afternoon” are very political and all about class, written from two different perspectives: the unemployed working class person who wants a hand up so they can live a good life and talks about the ugly realities of poverty, and the wealthy man who laments his money being taken by the taxman, but keep in mind Ray doesn’t want you sympathising for him so he makes the character a drunk asshole who is cruel to his wife.

 The Village Green Preservation Society isn’t a socialist album per se, more a nostalgic proto-cottagecore album, but I love that line in “Last of the Steam-Powered Trains” – “I’m the last of the good old renegades, all my friends are middle class and grey”.
 Could this be a reference to Ray being “not like everybody else”: that he doesn’t care about flex culture, hobnobbing with the rich, and he hasn’t forgotten where he came from (Notably, Rod Stewart is also from Muswell Hill, and was even a classmate of Ray and Dave’s, but you don’t associate him with Muswell Hill because he doesn’t talk about it)?
 I really like how The Kinks early on did things before other people did, but by this point, they say screw trends, let’s go retro.